biopragmatics/oquat/docs/invalids/prefix/gc.md

-# OlatDv
+# gc: Genetic Code

+This page summarize the different resources that reference `gc` but use local unique identifiers that do not match the standard pattern of ^\d+$.
+Of the 2 resources,
-The following 2 variants were found: ['GC', 'gc']
+2 variants on the standard prefix were found: ['GC', 'gc'].

-## `cl`
+## `cl`: Cell Ontology

-Identifiers for this prefix are given correctly in Cell Ontology.
+Identifiers for this prefix are given incorrectly correctly in `cl`.

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|
 | `GC:tfm`        |              1 | [CL:0002597](https://bioregistry.io/CL:0002597) |

-## `hp`
+## `hp`: Human Phenotype Ontology

-Identifiers for this prefix are given correctly in Human Phenotype Ontology.
+Identifiers for this prefix are given incorrectly correctly in `hp`.

 | external_xref   |   usages_count | usages                                                                                                                                            |
 |-----------------|----------------|---------------------------------------------------------------------------------------------------------------------------------------------------|